Sabmus/node-secure-server/README.md

 ### Prerequisites

-- You'll need a MongoDB Atlas cluster, they offer a free tier
+- You'll need a MongoDB Atlas account. (the have a free tier)

 ### Installation